 When Do I Need an Exercise Challenge?

-If your allergist suspects you have exercise-induced asthma, then they may call for an exercise challenge.
-If your asthma is already diagnosed but you find you cannot engage in physical activity without shortness of breath and other symptoms, an exercise challenge may also be in order.
+• Your asthma is already diagnosed but you find you cannot engage in physical activity without shortness of breath and other symptoms

 What Can I Expect Before and After an Exercise Challenge?